ryan-mcclue/unsw/comp3231/week7.md

   * virtual memory divided into pages address has page number and offset
   * OS maintains page table mapping
-    MMU takes virtual address and communicates to ram with physical address Has TLB to cache conversions
+    MMU takes virtual address and communicates to ram with physical address (so, page to frame conversion) Has TLB to cache conversions
   (only minimal internal fragmentation in last page)
-TODO: virtual address to physical